 Burnouts

-The high standards, sometimes unrealistic goals are likely to push their team members to be overpressure.
+The high standards, and sometimes unrealistic goals are likely to push their team members to be under pressure.
 If the pressure is more intense and constant, it might lead to increased stress levels and a higher risk of burnout among team members.
 This can negatively impact their well-being, job satisfaction, and overall productivity.

 Loss of trust